Referendum 2024 FAQ

 Our district is committed to providing diverse opportunities that prepare students for a range of future careers, including both college-bound pathways and skilled trades.
 The inclusion of programs such as welding, automotive repair, biomedical sciences, and veterinary assistant, etc., reflects the evolving needs and interests of our students and the job market.
 However, we currently face challenges in offering these critical courses to all interested students due to high demand.
 Welding, manufacturing, and automotive classes are often filled to capacity, leaving students on a waitlist.
 This limits their access to essential skills that are directly applicable to the workforce and vital for future career success.

 To address this, we aim to expand our Career and Technical Education (CTE) offerings by integrating fields that are essential for success in today’s interconnected world.
 Our goal is to provide students with a well-rounded education that incorporates both traditional trades and cutting-edge technologies.
-These programs are not only designed to provide students with hands-on experience and skills directly applicable to the workforce, but they are also essential to meet state educational mandates.
+These programs are designed to provide students with hands-on experience and skills directly applicable to the workforce, and they are also essential to meet state educational mandates.
 According to the Postsecondary and Workforce Readiness Act (110 ILCS 148/), Illinois schools are required to provide educational opportunities that promote postsecondary and career readiness, which is commonly referred to as career pathways.
 The Act recognizes that high school graduates often require remedial education and lack the skills necessary to succeed in high-demand occupational areas.

 By offering a broad range of Career and Technical Education (CTE) programs, our district is addressing these gaps and aligning our curriculum with the Act’s goals.
 However, the breadth of what we currently offer is limited, and we are not yet able to meet the full scope of needs that would prepare our students to be globally competitive.
 This includes expanding access to vital programs like welding, manufacturing, and automotive technologies, which are crucial in reducing the need for remedial education and meeting the demands of Illinois employers for a skilled workforce